ktsu-dev/SignificantNumber/README.md

 ### Properties

-- `int Exponent { get; }` - Gets the exponent of the significant number.
-- `BigInteger Significand { get; }` - Gets the significand of the significant number.
-- `int SignificantDigits { get; }` - Gets the number of significant digits in the significant number.
 - `static SignificantNumber NegativeOne` - Gets the value -1 for the type.
 - `static SignificantNumber One` - Gets the value 1 for the type.
 - `static SignificantNumber Zero` - Gets the value 0 for the type.